teemtee/docs/blog/web/blog.md

 easy to explore and share test and plan metadata without needing to clone repositories or run tmt commands locally.

-At the beginning there was the following user story:
+At the beginning, there was the following user story:

-    As a tester I need to be able to link the test case(s) verifying the issue so that anyone can easily find the tests for the verification.
+    As a tester, I need to be able to link the test case(s) verifying the issue so that anyone can easily find the tests for the verification.